mtex-toolbox/mtex-toolbox.github.io.old/publications.md

 ### Reference Publications

-If you are using the library for your research, please cite one of the following paper that best fit your application.
+If you are using the library for your research, please cite one of the following paper that best fits your application.

 #### 2014